 HER: A Twitter friend recently posted a comment she found in an online forum.
 The contributor basically said that lifestyle people are some of the most enjoyable people she has been around, but that, in the end, these people have only one thing on their minds.
 And because it’s all about the sex, it’s hard not to see the friendships as superficial.
 When I read this, my immediate reaction was are you kidding?
 As strange as it may sound, I think the lifestyle is just as much about friendship as it is about sex.

 HIM: Okay, that needs some clarification.

-HER: Well, sex is the thing that brings you together in the first place, but because the relationships are built on a foundation of shared openess and vulnerability, the subjects of sex and attraction are not off limits the way they usually are.
-And, in meeting these people, you are already letting them in on a secret you keep from everyone else in your life: that you sleep with people outside your relationship.
+HER: Well, the potential for sex is the thing that brings swingers together in the first place, but because the relationships are built on a foundation of shared openess and vulnerability, intimate subjects are not off limits the way they usually are.
+In meeting these people, you are already letting them in on a secret you keep from everyone else in your life: that you sleep with people outside your relationship.
 You start out in a place of honesty and trust that other couples might not get to in decades of friendship.
 So, when swingers have sex, it’s like a natural extension of an already intimate social connection.